-- enable GPS data in your app settings - register your device on the server as described above in the Stream Camera/Offline Camera sections so that it exists in the server device/channel configuration - create a geo map on the server via Ganz CORTROL Console - place a camera marker on the map, set your smart device as the target Channel, and enable Track location in the Properties tab
+- enable sending of GPS data in your app settings - register your device on the server as described above in the Stream Camera/Offline Camera sections so that it exists in the server device/channel configuration - create a geo map on the server via Ganz CORTROL Console - place a camera marker on the map, set your smart device as the target channel and enable tracking in the properties move as well, displaying your location.
+GPS coordinates will be also shown on top of the live video stream and also when it is played back.
+Note that for the offline recorded stream (clips recorded and then uploaded to the server) the coordinates will not be displayed.